rtibi/MCW-Azure-Stack/OperationsLab/Before the HOL - Azure Stack.md

 Azure Stack user-subscriptions allow users to access the Azure Stack services being offered. (more info here https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-plan-offer-quota-overview#subscriptions).

   > Note: Users can subscribe to "Public Offers", or Azure Stack Operators can create a user-subscription on behalf of a user.
 When the Azure Stack Operator creates this user-subscription, it can also specify the "owner" of that user-subscription.

+  > Note 2: You will need to create some users in Azure Active Directory to assign them to these subscriptions.
+Log onto the AZURE portal (not the Azure Stack portal) and use the Azure Active Directory service to create two new users there called 'user1' and 'user2'.
+Use those users' full name in the steps below to assign them to the subscriptions.

 To add a new subscription, perform the following tasks in your Azure Stack environment: